lunarjournal/gsctool/README.md

 Then build project using the provided makefile in Windows Subsystem for Linux and inject resulting DLL.

-The compiler used for this project is `tcc`.
+The compiler used for this project is [tcc](https://github.com/lunarjournal/tcc).

 Note: You can modify and reload GSC scripts while Black Ops is running by quiting the level and starting it again.